toliva/ConnectivityContent/blog/990-pci-tls-compliance.md

 [//]: # (Date: 2018-06-26)
 [//]: # (Category: partner tools)

 Expedia Group is committed to the secure handling and transfer of traveler payment card information.
-Not only do we comply with PCI standards, we also require that connectivity providers who partner with us comply with industry standards before we share any payment card information with their systems.
+We fully comply with PCI standards and also require that connectivity providers who partner with us comply with industry standards before we share any payment card information with their systems.
 In this post, we answer a few common questions to help demystify PCI compliance, and help you understand how industry regulations may impact your connection to Expedia Group.
 For more information, please contact your Expedia Group account manager.

 **What is PCI compliance?**